Exactech Connexion GXL Hip Liners

 Complications from Wear

 Complications from hip replacement surgery are typically rare, but conditions like osteolysis can occur when debris from polyethylene wear builds up in the joint.
 It causes the surrounding tissue and bone to degenerate.
-This can cause implant loosening and lead to premature revision surgery.
+This compromises implant fixation, increases the risk of aseptic loosening and necessitates early revision surgery, particularly in cases of accelerated wear.

 - Pain